Cover of the instruction manual for Eliza

 I was startled to see how quickly and how very deeply people conversing with DOCTOR became emotionally involved with the computer and how unequivocally they anthropomorphized it.
 Once my secretary, who had watched me work on the program for many months and therefore surely knew it to be merely a computer program, started conversing with it.
 After only a few interchanges with it, she asked me to leave the room.

 Weizenbaum’s original ELIZA was written in SLIP (which stood for Symmetric LIst Processor), a language that he created.
 But the most common version of ELIZA was written by Bernie Cosell in LISP3.
 Cosell wrote his version based solely on the Communications of the ACM article, without having seen any of Weizenbaum’s SLIP code.
-Most people who experienced ELIZA actually saw Cosell’s version.3 As far as I know, the original SLIP code is lost today.
+Most people who experienced ELIZA actually saw Cosell’s version.
+As far as I can tell, the original SLIP code is lost today.

 Another popular version was written in BASIC by Jeff Schrager in 1973.
 It was published in the July/August 1977 issue of Creative Computing.
 (This version is sometimes incorrectly credited to Steve North, who actually did the translation to Microsoft BASIC.)
 It also appeared in the book More BASIC Computer Games.
 Most other versions of ELIZA from around this time were derived from Schrager’s version.